State and Local Policy Database

 Climate Mitigation Goal

-The 2035 General Plan includes a goal to reduce greenhouse gas emissions 83% below 2005 levels by 2050 with interim reduction goals of 15% by 2020 and 49% by 2035.
+The 2035 General Plan includes a goal to reduce greenhouse gas emissions 83% below 2005 levels by 2050 with an interim reduction goal of 49% by 2035.
 Based on ACEEE’s analysis of past years emissions data, ACEEE projects that the city will achieve 75% of the per-capita emissions reductions required to achieve its 2030 community-wide GHG emissions reduction goal.

 A community-wide greenhouse gas inventory is included in the 2017 General Plan Annual Report.